Hanau Museum

 14 July and 15 August:

-- if Wednesday, Thursday or Friday: 2pm to 6pm
+– if Wednesday, Thursday or Friday: from 2pm to 6pm

 – if Monday or Tuesday: closed

-Museum closed on Mondays and Tuesdays (including public holidays).
+Museum closed every Monday and Tuesday (including holidays).

-From 16 September to 30 June: Wednesday to Sunday, 2pm to 6pm.
+From September 16 to June 30: Wednesday to Sunday, from 2pm to 6pm.

-Museum closed Mondays and Tuesdays (including public holidays).
+Museum closed every Monday and Tuesday (including holidays).

 Information